Building the project

 To run the test suite against an elasticsearch instance running locally, just run:

-mvn verify -pl fr.pilato.elasticsearch.crawler:fscrawler-it -Dtests.cluster.url=http://localhost:9200
+mvn verify -pl fr.pilato.elasticsearch.crawler:fscrawler-it -Dtests.cluster.url=https://localhost:9200

 Hint